 \subsection{Peierls Substitution}

-To calculate transport properties we must determine how the to couple the model to an external electromagentic field.
+To calculate transport properties we must determine how the to couple the model to an external electromagnetic field.
 Electrons in the original lattice model can be coupled to an electromagnetic field with a Peierls substitution,

-where $\mathbf{r}$ is the initial position of the electron, the unit vector $\hat{\mathbf{e}}\in\{\pm\hat{\mathbf{e}}_x, \pm\hat{\mathbf{e}}_y\}$ gives the direction along which it hops, $e$ is the electron charge, and $\mathbf{A}$ is the vector potential.
-We will take a spatially uniform but time dependent $\mathbf{A}$, producing an electric field, and assume that its amplitude is small so that only a small phase is accumulated.
-This allows expansion of the exponential so we can treat coupling to the electromagnetic field perturbatively.

-We keep up to $O(e^2)$ and carry through the same approximations as above with the new terms.
-Just as we discard the internal energy term, we also neglect the coupling of $\mathbf{A}$ to the electrons within clusters here.
+where $\mathbf{r}$ is the initial position of the electron, $\mathbf{e}$ is the vector giving the direction it hops, $e$ is the electron charge, and $\mathbf{A}$ is the vector potential.
+We will take a spatially uniform but time dependent $\mathbf{A}$ producing a uniform electric field.
+We then carry through the same approximations as above with this new phase factor.
+Just as we discard the internal energy term, we also neglect the coupling of $\mathbf{A}$ to the electrons within clusters.
 The terms we keep reflect the coupling of the electromagnetic field to clusters' dynamics rather than just their internal states and allow us to calculate the clusters' electromagnetic properties.

-Alternatively, we can say that spin-up electrons, all within clusters, are in localized states and cannot directly conduct charge, while spin-down electrons on cluster boundary generate dynamics and thus are responsible for transport properties.
+The result is that the electromagnetic field enters via minimal coupling $\phi(\mathbf{k}) \to \phi(\mathbf{k}-e\mathbf{A})$, and expansion in powers of $e$ lets us treat its effect perturbatively.
+To $O(e^2)$ the full Hamiltonian including the coupling to $\mathbf{A}$ can thus be obtained from \cref{eq:approxH} by putting

-We find two terms for each cluster interaction term, a paramagnetic term at $O(e)$ and a diamagnetic term at $O(e^2)$.
-The full Hamiltonian including these coupling terms can be obtained from \cref{eq:approxH} by putting
+where repeated indices are summed.
+Because the function $\phi(\mathbf{k})$ appears with each interaction we acquire two new terms for each cluster interaction, a paramagnetic term at $O(e)$ and a diamagnetic term at $O(e^2)$.